michellab/a3fe/docs/getting_started.rst

 runners when they are present in the base directory.
 For example, running ``calc = ee.Calculation()`` in the base directory of an pre-prepared calculation will load the previous calculation, overwriting any arguments supplied to Calculation().

-EnsEquil is designed to be easily adaptable to any SLURM cluster.
+a3fe is designed to be easily adaptable to any SLURM cluster.
 The SLURM submission settings can be tailored by modifying the header of ``template_config.cfg`` in the input directory.

-EnsEquil aims to run ABFE as efficiently as possible, while generating robust estimates of uncertainty.
+a3fe aims to run ABFE as efficiently as possible, while generating robust estimates of uncertainty.
 A user-specified number of replicate simulations (this is specified when the simulation runner is created, e.g. ``calc = ee.Calculation(ensemble_size=5)``) are run (the default is 5).
 This allows: